pawlo0/debian_minimal/README.md

 ## 6. Install Additional Tools (Optional)

-At this point, we have a barebones GNOME environment.
+At this point, we have a barebones environment.
 If we want to add more tools like a web browser, git, CLI downloaders, and text editor etc., you can do so by running:

-### 6.1 basics
+### 6.1 some basics

-    sudo apt install git wget curl vim transmission -y
+    sudo apt install git wget curl vim -y

-### 6.2 Replace firefox by librewolf:
+### 6.2 Replace firefox by librewolf

     sudo apt purge firefox-esr -y